Liam-Weitzel/SIMD-Exploration/README.md

   jl 1b                          // Jump back if not reached end
 ```

 This approach was used to implement all SIMD solutions for this benchmark.
 Analyzing the assembly of each compiled solution reveals that all vectorized solutions are able to correctly make use of the `vpcmpeqd` assembly instruction and were able to somewhat recreate this approach.
 Contrary to 'add vectors' benchmark, the overall structure of the 'hot loop' of each solution is significantly different.
 Notably, the solutions compiled using auto-vectorization, written using OpenMP directives and Xsimd were not able to make use of the `vmovmskps` and `tzcnt` assembly instructions but instead used `vptest` followed by an iterative search to accomplish the same outcome.
-As depicted in figure 3, the solutions compiled using auto-vectorization, written using OpenMP directives and Xsimd also executed among the slowest.
+As depicted in Figure 3, the solutions compiled using auto-vectorization, written using OpenMP directives and Xsimd also executed among the slowest.
+These results align with the consensus of the existing literature.

 ### Benchmark: Find in vector faster

 The 'find in vector faster' benchmark requires each programming paradigm implementation (library) to solve the same problem as the previous benchmark 'find in vector' but using the optimal approach.
+The following optimal approach was used in the solutions implemented using programming paradigms that allow the use of SIMD logic directly.
 The primary difference is using `vptest` instead of `vmovmskps`.
 Much like the scalar assembly instruction `test`, `vptest` tests if all elements in the 256 bit register are 0 by performing a bitwise AND.
 This by itself does not decrease the execution time, but both `vptest` and `vmovmskps` are bottlenecks in the hot loop.
 Due to the subtle change in the test logic we are now able to group neighbouring iterations of the loop together using bitwise OR and test them simultaneously using `vptest`.
 In theory, this greatly relieves pressure from the bottleneck.
 Instead of checking if 8 integers are equal to the target per iteration in the previous sub-optimal approach, the optimal approach is checking 32 integers per iteration.

-The annotated solution implemented using intrinsics for clarification:
+The proposed solution implemented using intrinsics alongside comments for clarity is as follows:
 ```C++
 void BM_FindInVectorFaster() {
   int target = 456;